 Maps

-We have broken down the routes into three categories: Runs originating from Georgetown, runs from Pierce Mill in Rock Creek Park, and runs from Capitol Hill (3rd and Pennsylvania Ave, NW).
+We have broken down the routes into three categories: Runs originating from Georgetown, runs from Peirce Mill in Rock Creek Park, and runs from Capitol Hill (3rd and Pennsylvania Ave, NW).

 Recommendations?
 Rock Creek for its shade, its hills, and its trails.
 The C&O Canal has the rare advantage of being a route that is flat, dirt, with no interruptions.